P-RajaRamesh/Study-Buddy-AI/README.md

 ### 15. 🎯 Final Outcome
 - Now copy VM External IP in Google Cloud & append :9090 and checkout your Application... `http://<VM_EXTERNAL_IP>:9090`
 - Whenever you push anything to github repo of your application Jenkins will automatically trigger **Build Now**
-- New image will be craeted in Dockerhub repo and changes will be reflected in UI once argocd re-deploys `manifests` files.
+- New image will be created in Dockerhub repo and changes will be reflected in UI once argocd re-deploys `manifests` files.
+- You can also rollback to previous image by changing the image tag which you have already created.

 ✅ This completes the full pipeline successfully and automatically!